felipejsm/felipe-moyses/_posts/2018-02-17-swiss-army-knife.md

   - java
   - tech
 ---
-Hi!
-Every now and then it's possible to read/hear the following quote:
 > A good programmer it's a lazy person

+Every now and then it's possible to read/hear the aforementioned phrase

 ![lazy morning](../images/post_3/lazy.jpeg)

-You might agree with it or not but it's factual that if you have the oportunity to avoid a repetitive task, well... you will!
+You might agree with it or not but it's factual that if you have the opportunity to avoid a repetitive task, well... you will do it!
 And I'm creating a repository at github with the intention to do exactly that.

-## How?
+## How it will work?
 You may ask

+First, here it is the [repo](https://github.com/felipejsm/java-utils)

+### The Structure
+I'll put the task/problem in the _Table of Content_ section.
+Create a short description of what's the task is about in the README.md, alongside with a series of links that will be usefull for me.
+Finally, create the folder and start coding.

+### Techs and related stuff
+It will vary but I believe it'll be like as following:
+- Spring and it's environment;
+- Java EE 7;
+- TDD;
+- JUnit;
+- Java 8/9;
+- MySQL/Mongo/H2/SQLServer;
+- AnularJS and (maybe) Angular 5;
+- Bootstrap 4.

+### That's all folks
+For starts I guess I'll be alright with my plan.
+As far I accomplished each task, I'll do a post with the tag _*util*_
+Doing so, I believe I could help myself in the future and, maybe, someone else.

 ---
 Bye.